frtz13/UPSPlus_mqtt/README.md

 If you want to simulate a shutdown at low battery voltage, do the following in order to avoid to have to wait for a low battery situation:

 Be sure to have AC power for the UPS switched on.
-Set the following parameter in your configuration file, [ups] section: `SHUTDOWN_IMMEDIATELY_WHEN_ON_BATTERY = 1`, and restart the script.
+Start the script with the `--shutdowntest` argument (or set the following parameter in your configuration file, [ups] section: `SHUTDOWN_IMMEDIATELY_WHEN_ON_BATTERY = 1`), and restart the script.
 This will instruct the script to start a shutdown sequence immediately when the UPS is on battery.
 Once the shutdown sequence completed and the UPS shut down power for the Raspberry Pi, you can restore AC power.
 The UPS should switch on, and the Raspberry Pi should start.

 Once you are done with testing, comment out the `TIMER_BIAS_AT_STARTUP` and `SHUTDOWN_IMMEDIATELY_WHEN_ON_BATTERY` parameters in the configuration file, configure crontab to start the script at boot time and restart your Raspberry Pi.